 4. Real-Time detection

-Mobility SOCs must detect incidents in near real-time and mitigate the risk to avoid further risk to the entire fleet.
+Vehicle SOCs must detect incidents in near real-time and mitigate the risk to avoid further risk to the entire fleet.
 The security analytics need to have its algorithms run in real-time and able to analyze millions of messages per second, and identify the attacks before they affect the whole fleet of cars.

 5. Mobility playbook